Zygodon/SBM/Meadows-surveys-latent-communities.md

 </div>
 </div>

+\pagebreak

-## Latent Community expression at survey sites.
+## 3. Latent Community expression at survey sites.
 Here is a summary of all the Latent Communities expressed at all the survey sites.
 Two features are immediately obvious:

 1. Several LC may be expressed at a single site (Wood Field, Bushy Field, Lindfield Bridge).